phile21/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Patience, persistence and perspiration make an unbeatable combination for success  - A C program that prints all possible combinations of single-digit numbers

 Inventing is a combination of brains and materials.
 The more brains you use, the less material you need - A C program that prints all possible different combinations of two digits

+The success combination in business is: Do what you do better... and: do more of what you do...  - A C program that prints all possible different combinations of three digits.